 The Biggest Cyber Security Challenges Facing Healthcare

-This puts an immense strain on a workforce and system that is already working under 24/7 pressure.
-And unfortunately, this reality is what makes the healthcare sector so appealing for cybercriminals.
-These criminals know that healthcare professionals are now expected to also be data security experts – something that they are not trained for nor have the time to do.
+These criminals know that healthcare professionals are now expected to help protect data—something that they are not trained for nor have the time to do.

-In the fight against cybercriminals and cyber attacks, healthcare experts, security leaders, CISOs, and organization face three major cyber security challenges:
+In the fight against cyber criminals and cyber attacks, healthcare experts, security leaders, CISOs, and organizations face three major cyber security challenges:

-- Medical Device Security.
-With the influx of new technologies, medical IoT, tablets, and smartphones, it is challenging for security leaders to ensure medical device security.
+With the influx of new technologies, medical IoT, tablets, and smartphones, it can be challenging for security leaders to ensure medical device security.
 In the health sector, keeping medical devices operational is crucial in maintaining patient care and even saving people’s lives.

 Ensure all medical devices, networks, operating systems, tablets, and smartphones have the latest operating system and software versions installed.